LivHed/joel-adrian/README.md

 (Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.)

 (For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as:

+1. Contact form
+Go to the "Contact" page

 1. Contact form:
 Go to the "Contact Us" page